 We mobilize resources and expertise to improve health for everyone, everywhere by:

 We work to support WHO and strengthen its engagement with civil society.
 We are a longstanding partner to the Global Polio Eradication Initiative and a founding member of the Measles & Rubella Initiative.
-We also work with other partners – including key UN health agencies, Gavi, the Vaccine Alliance, and partners under the Access to COVID-19 Tools Accelerator – to prevent disease, and help women, children, and families survive and thrive.
+We also work with other partners – including key UN health agencies and Gavi, the Vaccine Alliance – to prevent disease, and help women, children, and families survive and thrive.